shukiBenishty/EsbMonitor/README.md

 ## How to build

 This project depends on the <a href="https://github.com/Tel-Aviv/EsbGQLServer">GraphQL Server for TLV ESB</a>, i.e. it's the GraphQL client; so before you run this project, download, build and run its counterpart.
-Next, ajust the address of GraphQL server in <code>Environment.js</code>.
+Optionally, you may ajust the address of GraphQL server in <code>Environment.js</code>.

 When you are done with GraphQL Server,
 1. git pull, <code>$ npm i</code> (under Windows, try <code>$ npm i --no-optional</code>) to install all dependencies